rom-rb/rom-rb.org/source/learn/core/schemas.html.md

 chapter: Schemas
 ---

-Relation schemas define explicitly attribute names and types for tuples that a given relation provides.
+Schemas define explicit attribute names and types within a relation.
 All adapters support relation schemas, and adapter-specific extensions can be provided as well, for example `rom-sql` extends schema DSL with support for defining associations.

 Apart from adapter-specific extensions, schemas can be *extended by you* since you can define your own *types*.
 That's how `rom-sql` provides its own PostgreSQL